xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# 20181104 Denny Lucas
+* if there is a front bunker and the pin is tucked behind it, play over the flag

+# 20181101 Dottie Petter
+* DJ hitting wedges on the range for 25 minutes

+# Andrew Putnam

 # Mark Immelman
 * be decide when the chips are down
 * be a showman no matter what your skill-set are